scalar-labs/scalardb/docs/scalardb-server.md

 # Storage implementation. "cassandra" or "cosmos" or "dynamo" or "jdbc" or "grpc" can be set.
 Default storage is "cassandra".
 scalar.db.storage=cassandra

 # Get and Scan operations results will contain transaction metadata.
+To see the transaction metadata columns details for a given table, you can use the `DistributedTransactionAdmin.getTableMetadata`
-It can be useful to investigate transaction related issues.
+# method which will return the table metadata augmented with the transaction metadata columns.
+Using the debug mode can be useful to investigate transaction related issues.
 The default is "false".
 scalar.db.debug=false

 # The type of the transaction manager. "consensus-commit" or "jdbc" or "grpc" can be set.
 The default is "consensus-commit".